Storyville, New Orleans: History

 The area that would become Storyville is shown in the pink block numbered 63 on this 1887 Sanborn fire insurance map of New Orleans.

 Though developed under the proposed title The District, the eventual nickname Storyville originated from City Councilman Sidney Story, who wrote the legislation and guidelines to be followed within the proposed neighborhood limits.
 The thirty-eight block area was bounded by Iberville, Basin Street, St. Louis, and N. Robertson streets.
 His vision came from port cities that legalized prostitution and was officially established on July 6, 1897.
 For decades most of this former district was occupied by the Iberville Housing Projects (mostly demolished), two blocks inland from the French Quarter.

 The District was established to restrict prostitution to one area of the city where authorities could monitor and regulate such activity.
 In the late 1890s, the New Orleans city government studied the legalized red light districts of northern German and Dutch ports and set up Storyville based on such models.
 Between 1895 and 1915, "blue books" were published in Storyville.
 These books were guides to prostitution for visitors to the district wishing to use these services; they included house descriptions, prices, particular services, and the "stock" each house offered.
 The Storyville blue-books were inscribed with the motto: "Order of the Garter: Honi Soit Qui Mal Y Pense (Shame on Him Who Thinks Evil of It)".
 It took some time for Storyville to gain recognition, but by 1900, it was on its way to becoming New Orleans's largest revenue center.

 Establishments in Storyville ranged from cheap "cribs" to more expensive houses, up to a row of elegant mansions along Basin Street for well-heeled customers.
 New Orleans' cribs were 50-cent joints, whereas the more expensive establishments could cost up to $10.
 Black and white brothels coexisted in Storyville; but black men were barred from legally purchasing services in either black or white brothels.
 Following the establishment of these brothels, restaurants and saloons began to open in Storyville, bringing in additional tourists.
 The District was adjacent to one of the main railway stations, where travelers arrived in the city.

-At the beginning of the United States' involvement in World War I, Secretary of War Newton Baker did not want troops to have distractions while being deployed.
-The Navy had troops located in New Orleans and the city was pressed to close Storyville.
+At the beginning of the United States' involvement in World War I, Secretary of War Newton Baker adopted a zero-tolerance policy for immoral and indecent conduct among troops.
+The Army had soldiers based in New Orleans, and the city was pressed to close Storyville.
 Prostitution was made illegal in 1917 and Storyville was used for the purpose of entertainment.
 Most of its buildings were later destroyed, and in 1940 its location was used to create the Iberville housing projects.